-For many of our Bronze session skaters, this season will mark their first experience taking Skate Canada Tests.
+For many of our Bronze session skaters, this season will mark their first experience with Skate Canada Assessments.
 As this experience can be a little overwhelming (for both parents and skaters), the information included on this site will answer some of the questions.
-For all other skaters, it will act as a reminder of the procedures and time lines to be followed when taking tests.
+For all other skaters, it will act as a reminder of the procedures and time lines to be followed when taking assessments.

 STAR 1-5 program consists of assessments in Dance, Freeskate and Skills.

-If your child has already passed a Skate Canada Test under the previous system, they will be grandfathered to the appropriate level within the new system.
+If your child has already passed a Skate Canada Assessment under the previous system, they will be grandfathered to the appropriate level within the new system.

 Assessments in the STAR 1-5 program are designed to be introduced in a semi-formal format and progress in formality to prepare the skaters for external evaluation in the Learn to Compete stage of development.